Lazareena/Comp-124-s14-hw9/README.md

 You should skip all documents with less than two words.

-If you have successfully implemented the method, all the TestTextGenerator methods should pass.
+If you have successfully implemented the method, all the TestTextGenerator methods should pass **except for testSelect()**.
 However, the edge cases (the first and last few words) are tricky.
 The test cases are arranged from easiest to most difficult.
 The last few cases carefully check the boundary conditions and are most difficult.